 1 company suggested to add “If the new signaling field defined for the mandatory with capability signaling for non-RedCap UEs but with different value for RedCap UEs, the legacy field is not used”.
 But another company commented this is stage 3 details and can be considered in WI phase.

 1 company commented, the new introduced signaling fields for RedCap UEs should not apply for non-RedCap or legacy UEs for mandatory features w/o capability signalling.

+1 company proposed a candidate solution:

+Directly define the UE capabilities required for RedCap devices, including:

+---Mandatory features for RedCap UEs (defined in specification);

+---Optional features for Redcap UEs (introduce ignaling fields in an independent container defined specifically for Redcap UE).

 Rapporteur would suggest to agree the updated proposal 3 as

 Proposal 1: RAN2 to agree following capability design principle is considered for RedCap UE, but details should be discussed in WI phase:

+Alternative 1:

 The UE capability requirements for a RedCap device type, that are different from those for non-RedCap UEs, are listed in the specifications.
 That is: